 Where Is Speedify Based?

-The fact that Speedify is based in the United States is cause for concern.
-The USA is a member of the 5-Eyes Intelligence Alliance, a group of countries that work together to collect various types of personal data, which is then easily exchanged between the member countries.Â
+Speedify is based in the USA, which is a cause for concern.
+The USA is a member of the 5-Eyes Intelligence Alliance, a group of countries that work together to collect various types of personal data, which is then easily exchanged between the member countries.

 While Speedify changed its privacy policy in 2015, stating that they don’t collect any logs and that the online activity of its users is fully protected, we remain doubtful, especially after discovering online reports of its data leaks.